drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 ### Failed attempt 2: in colorspace, no one can hear you scream

 <i>“Well, of course you wound up with the same number of tokens—you had created all those hex codes manually in the first place!
-The <em>real</em> solution is in multiplying.”</i>
+The <em>real</em> solution is in generation.”</i>

-Asking color science to fix your problems has historically never worked for anyone, and it is no help to us here, either.
-We could try and use HSL, but in addition to our developers hating us forever, we also reach a dead even more quickly:
+Asking color science to fix your problems has historically never worked for anyone.
+But maybe it will work for us here!

 ```css
 :root {